Robert Medley

-Charles Robert Owen Medley CBE, RA, (19 December 1905 – 20 October 1994), also known as Robert Medley, was an English artist who painted in both abstract and figurative styles, and who also worked as theatre designer.
-He held several teaching positions in both London and Rome.
+Charles Robert Owen Medley CBE, RA, (19 December 1905 – 20 October 1994), also known as Robert Medley, was an English painter in both abstract and figurative styles, who also worked as a teacher and theatre designer.
+He held several teaching positions in both London and later Rome.
+He was an official war artist in WWII.

+Over his long career his style evolved in several phases, reflecting wider changes in British painting.